She is a winsome wee thing, She is a handsome wee thing, She is a bonny wee thing, This sweet wee wife o' mine - Robert Burns

-Carphone Warehouse has given us an insight into the Xperia Z2's pay monthly pricing, having kicked off its pre-orders for the phone.
+Carphone Warehouse gave us an insight into the Xperia Z2's pay monthly pricing when it promptly kicked off pre-orders in April.
 It's available to order on the EE, O2 and Vodafone networks, and prices start from £47 a month.

-Phones 4u has also been quick to start taking orders, with pricing for the Xperia Z2 also starting from £47 a month.
+Phones 4u was also quick to start taking orders, with pricing for the Xperia Z2 also starting from £47 a month.